BremerDev/MERN/README.md

 then import to app.js which eases burden of sending requests and responses to and from server.

 Add proxy to package.json to localhost:8080 to avoid console errors.

+Install UUID package:
+npm install uuid

+this is used for generating random id's with very low collision probability.